Guide to Best Metal Bats

 Just FYI, there was a significant difference in the first BBCOR bats from the old BESR bats.
 Balls weren’t coming off the barrel as hard or as fast, leading to fewer homeruns.
 However, there may be less of a noticeable difference in the newer BBCOR bats.

-Easton’s two piece bat comes in two different models, the XL barrel and the fast barrel.
+- Easton Bats – Easton’s two piece bat comes in two different models, the XL barrel and the fast barrel (adult

-DeMarini bats burst on the scene really strong about 10 years ago and they are consistently becoming one of the most trusted bats around.
-Players are loving the CF5 and of course the Voodoo and the Vexxum.
-Overall, I’d have to say I’ve heard the most positive things about the Voodoo.
-By the way, the 2013 models are 50% off right now
+- DeMarini Bats – DeMarini bats burst on the scene really strong about 10 years ago and they are consistently becoming one of the most trusted bats around.

-Rip-It .
-I’ve hear really positive things about the Rip It Prototype 2.
-This bat is different for two reasons.
-It first has a memory foam grip which they claim molds uniquely to each person that uses the bat.
-Also, Rip-It gives you 30 days to try any of their bats and if you don’t like it you can send it back for a refund.
+- Rip-It – Rip-It is a bat company that has been coming on strong for a while now.
+And we tip our hats to them for giving you 30 days to try any of their bats and if you don’t like it you can send it back for a refund.
 With the cost of the aluminum and composite bats today it is nice to test a bat out before you have to keep it.

 What’s Next